insitulabs/assessPrimers/README.md

 ### Notes
 1) Temporary and in-between outputs are saved to the same location as the final outputs.
-2) Any number of forward and reverse primers can be analyzed, and the current version of this software requires that they be paired.
+2) There is no limit on the number of primers that may be analyzed (have only tested up to 12 at one time)

 ## Stepwise Analysis pipeline:
-1) Reverse-complement reverse primers
-2) Filter reference sequences with N content > filtN parameter (default = 0.05)
+1) Filter reference sequences with N content > filtN parameter (default = 0.05)
-3) Make blast database from reference sequence file
+2) Make blast database from reference sequence file
-4) If reference protein sequence has been provided remove references that do not match
+3) If reference protein sequence has been provided remove references that do not match
-5) Collapse reference sequences with identity > idcutoff parameter (default = 0.9).
+4) Collapse reference sequences with identity > idcutoff parameter (default = 0.9).
-6) Create multiple sequence alignment file
+5) Create multiple sequence alignment file
-7) Generate primer and sequence statistics
+6) Generate primer and sequence statistics

 ## Example outputs
 ### stdout